Overview

 Sunrise at Mount Bromo

-One of the best things to do at Mount Bromo is watching the sunrise over the area.
-There are multiple viewpoints from where you can see the sun slowly lighting up the mysterious Mount Bromo and its surrounding.
-The most famous viewpoints are King Kong Hill, Penanjakan, Seruni Point, Bukit Cinta and Bukit Perahu.
+One of the best things to do at Mount Bromo is watch the sunrise over the area.
+There are multiple viewpoints from where you can see the sun slowly lighting up the mysterious Mount Bromo and its surroundings.
+The most famous viewpoints are King Kong Hill, Penanjakan, Seruni Point, Bukit Cinta, and Bukit Perahu.
 They all offer roughly the same view but we heard KingKong Hill and Penanjakan are the best.

-In the middle of the night, around 3am, hundreds of these typical, colored jeeps start their drive up to the drop-off point of one of those viewpoints.
-The last part to the viewpoint, you will walk past various stalls with food and drinks.
+In the middle of the night, around 3 am, hundreds of these typical, colored jeeps start their drive up to the drop-off point of one of those viewpoints.
+In the last part to the viewpoint, you will walk past various stalls with food and drinks.

 The temperature at Bromo in the middle of the night is between 5 and 10 degrees.
 You also have the chance to buy a hat or rent a jacket here.